SPEAKING WITHOUT USING WORDS

 That means John Deere Tractor greens, little red wagon reds, and possibly even red and white checkered tablecloths.
 Those colors will be used along with all the blacks and whites and silver colors from farm equipment and farm elements.
 We also can see the soft whites that come whispering to us straight from the cotton patches of the south.

 Don’t worry, there will still be browns and yellows and oranges too.
 My imaginary farm is very industrious.
 There are hens laying eggs.
-We will be imagining crops with bountiful harvests that have cornucopias of veggies and fruits.
+We will be imagining crops with bountiful harvests with cornucopias of veggies and fruits.

 Turkeys definitely grow here, along with cows and pigs and horses.
-We want the red barn to be center stage and all of the above will showcase itself around that particular place.
+We want the red barn to be center stage.
+All of the above will showcase itself around that particular place.
 There will be apple orchards.
 Our farm will also host a thriving dairy.
 Of course we will have a pumpkin patch!
 That patch may be the residing place for a few scarecrows.

 Are you getting the picture now?